Average Cost of Funeral and Burial in Ohio (2026)

 Does Ohio have green burial cemeteries?

 There are green burial options in parts of Ohio, though coverage is not statewide.
-Green burial removes embalming and the vault requirement and uses a biodegradable container, typically coming in below a traditional burial cost.
+Green burial removes embalming and the vault requirement and uses a biodegradable container, typically coming in below a traditional funeral cost.
+Ohio also allows home burial on private property when local zoning approval is obtained, and other states have comparable flexibility around disposition choices and pricing, as seen with cremation costs in Oklahoma.
 Some Ohio cemeteries have hybrid sections rather than fully dedicated grounds.
-Check our green burial guide and call local Ohio cemeteries to confirm what they currently offer.
+Check our green burial guide and call local cemetery options to confirm what they currently offer.

 Calculate Your Funeral Costs — Free Tools